MikeSchulze/gdUnit4/_first_steps/settings.md

    This option enables or disables the GdUnit update notification.
 If enabled, a notification will appear when starting Godot to inform you about new updates available for installation.

 * **Test**
+  * **Flaky Test**<br>
+    With this setting, you can activate or deactivate the detection of faulty tests and automatically run the test again if it fails.

+  * **Flaky Max Retries**<br>
+    This setting is used to configure the number of retries that a test should perform if it fails.

   * **Test Discovery**<br>
    This setting configures the auto-discovery of tests.
 If enabled, it will scan the configured Test Root Folder for available tests at startup.